Trump Lavishes Praise On China For Use Of Death Penalty To Punish Fentanyl Drug Distributors

 Others agreed.
 “Criminal justice can play a complementary role in addressing the opioid crisis, but relying on the criminal justice system to address public health problems has proven unwise, costly, ineffective and often counterproductive,” Dr. Guohua Li, an epidemiology professor at Columbia University, said.

-Using the death penalty as a means to deter crime doesn’t typically work in the United States either.
+Using the death penalty as a means to deter crime doesn’t typically work in the United States, either.
 On the issue of homicide, for example, studies have demonstrated states with death penalties are more likely to have higher murder rates than states without the death penalty, according to reporting from Huff Post.